Skip to main content

 Incident response follow-up — Following a confirmed breach or ransomware event, organizations engage providers to assess residual exposure across unaffected systems, identify the initial attack vector, and prioritize remediation before re-establishing full operations.

-The Advanced Security Authority provider network purpose and scope page describes how provider providers are structured to support each of these scenario types.
+The Advanced Security Authority provider network purpose and scope page describes how provider listings are structured to support each of these scenario types.

 Decision boundaries